 Welcome to part 8 of the TensorFlow Object Detection API tutorial series.
-In this tutorial I will show you how to export newly trained model and we'll test it out.
+First, you can download the code on my GitHub page.
+Then, in this tutorial, I will show you how to export the newly trained model, and we'll test it out.

-So in previous tutorial we made a final working model, which shoots enemies, but our FPS were really slow, so I decided to try training another model, so that's what we will talk about in this tutorial.
+So in the previous tutorial, we made a final working model, which shoots enemies.
+Still, our FPS was really slow, so I decided to try training another model to talk about it in this tutorial.

-I used almost all the same files from 5th tutorial part, so if you don't have them yet you can clone my GitHub repository.
-In this part I am not covering how to label pictures, generate tfrecord or configure your training files.
+I used almost all the same files from the 5th tutorial part to clone my GitHub repository if you don't have them yet.
+In this part, I am not covering how to label pictures, generate tfrecord or configure our training files.
 I already did this on my 5th tutorial.
-In this tutorial I will cover only this, which were not covered before.
+In this tutorial, I will cover only what was not covered before.

-At first trained model in 5th tutorial I used faster_rcnn_inception_v2_coco model, now I decided to train ssdlite_mobilenet_v2_coco, this model detects objects 21% worse but it is 53% faster, so I decided give it a try.
-Here is the link of all models, so download one if you decided to train model by yourself.
+At first, I trained the model in the 5th tutorial.
+After that, I used the faster_rcnn_inception_v2_coco model, and now I decided to train ssdlite_mobilenet_v2_coco.
+This model detects objects 21% worse, but it is 53% faster, so I decided to give it a try.
+Here is the link to all models, so download one if you decided to train the model by yourself.

 python model_main.py --alsologtostderr --model_dir=CSGO_training_dir/ --pipeline_config_path=CSGO_training/ssdlite_mobilenet_v2_coco.config

-When training model, it will not show steps as it was doing in 5th tutorial, but training routine periodically saves model checkpoints about every ten minutes to CSGO_training_dir directory.
-So you should check how your training is going in TensorFlow tensorboard, you can do so with following command:
+The model training process will not show steps as it was doing in the 5th tutorial.
+Still, the training routine periodically saves model checkpoints about every ten minutes to the CSGO_training_dir directory.
+So you should check how your training is going in TensorFlow TensorBoard.
+You can do so with the following command:

-These few line of code were only for one object, we do this for all four objects:
+These few lines of code were only for one object, and we do this for all four objects:

 I was training my model since I saw that my loss curve stopped dropping.
-It took for me close to 24 hours and did around 21k training steps:
+It took me close to 24 hours, and I did around 21k training steps:

 python export_inference_graph.py --input_type image_tensor --pipeline_config_path CSGO_training/ssdlite_mobilenet_v2_coco.config --trained_checkpoint_prefix CSGO_training_dir/model.ckpt-XXXX --output_directory CSGO_inference_graph

-In final step, we tooks all files from my 7th tutorial and replaced
+In the final step, we took all files from my 7th tutorial and replaced

+With the new model, I didn't solve the FPS problem.
+It improved performance slightly but not that we could play our game.
+So for future work, I decided to learn to do stuff on multiprocessing and run our code processes in parallel.
+So in the next tutorial, I will be doing stuff with multiprocessing.
 That’s all for this tutorial.
-With new model I didn't solved FPS problem, it improved performance slightly but not that we could play our game.
-So for future work I decided to learn doing stuff on multiprocessing and run our code processes in parallel.
-So in next tutorial I will be doing stuff with multiprocessing.